-Applicants in possession of a foreign secondary education and/or of a foreign university diploma considered to be equivalent are admitted to the undergraduate programme.
+Applicants in possession of foreign secondary education and/or a foreign university diploma considered equivalent are admitted to the undergraduate programme.
 As a rule, reference is made to the guidelines of the University Admissions Commission of the Rectors’ Conference of the Swiss Universities.
 Should there be doubt about the equivalence of a foreign qualification, this can be resolved by means of an interview or exam; language requirements and/or supplementary courses may also be required.

 Secondary education (or high school) diplomas conferred by the following types of schools are considered equivalent and therefore acknowledged for admission to the Bachelor programmes:

 - Classical Gymnasium (or Lyceum);

 The following secondary education diplomas are also considered equivalent:

 - Arts Lyceum limited to the Bachelor programmes in Architecture and in Italian language, literature and culture;

 - High school degree in Administration, Finance and Marketing, conferred by a vocational high school (or trade school in economics), limited to the Bachelor programmes in Economics, Communication and Informatics;

 - High school degree in Informatics and Telecommunications, conferred by a vocational-technical high school, limited to the Bachelor in Informatics.